evolution-ui/evolution-ui/CODE_styleguide.md

 To get more confidence with the current mixins provided by our framework, take a look at these [usage example](http://www.sassmeister.com/gist/9efa03e3a6d7fee563d5b51ef2742cbf) and have a look at our sassDoc documentation.
 To do that, just open up your favourite browser and navigate to the `assets/sassdoc/` folder contained within the `development`branch

-# IMPORTANT NOTES
+## IMPORTANT STUFF

-Each component in our framework must be prefixed with the framework name.
+Each component in our framework must be prefixed by the framework name.

 Look at the following example: